Runaway electrons: Lightning

 Runaway electrons are the core element of the runaway breakdown based theory of lightning propagation.
 Since C.T.R.
 Wilson's work in 1925, research has been conducted to study the possibility of runaway electrons, cosmic ray based or otherwise, initiating the processes required to generate lightning.

 Extraterrestrial Occurrence

-Electron runaway based lightning may be occurring on the four jovian planets in addition to earth.
+Electron runaway based lightning may be occurring on the four giant planets in addition to Earth.
 Simulated studies predict runaway breakdown processes are likely to occur on these gaseous planets far more easily on earth, as the threshold for runaway breakdown to begin is far smaller.

 High Energy Plasma

 The runaway electron phenomenon has been observed in high energy plasmas.
 They can pose a threat to machines and experiments in which these plasmas exist, including ITER.
 Several studies exist examining the properties of runaway electrons in these environments (tokamak), searching to better suppress the detrimental effects of these unwanted runaway electrons.
+Recent measurements reveal higher-than-expected impurity ion diffusion in runaway electron plateaus, possibly due to turbulence.
+The choice between low and high atomic number (Z) gas injections for disruption mitigation techniques requires a better understanding of the impurity ion transport, as these ions may not completely mix at impact, affecting the prevention of runaway electron wall damage in large tokamak concepts, like ITER.